Skip to main content

 The Immune System’s Role in Bone Catabolism

-The connection between the and bone metabolism is profound.
+The connection between the immune system and bone metabolism is profound.
 Bone cells and immune cells arise from the same hematopoietic and mesenchymal stem cell lineages and share numerous signaling molecules and receptors.
 Estrogen is a potent modulator of the immune system, generally functioning to temper inflammatory responses.

 The decline of estrogen during menopause leads to an upregulation of pro-inflammatory cytokines, which are signaling proteins that drive inflammation.
 Several of these cytokines are powerful stimulators of osteoclastogenesis, independent of, yet synergistic with, the RANKL pathway.